GOOFy -- a systematic approach: Conclusions

 It has also been shown that even though the SM can not be made GOOFy invariant in a phenomenologically accepted manner (in particular with a non-zero Higgs vev), the 2HDM with its rich Yukawa sector allows for GOOFy constraints upon Yukawa couplings that are physically meaningful.

-Finally, a set of hitherto unknown relations between 2HDM potential parameters has been found, \bea m_{11}^2+m_{22}^2=0,\, m_{12}^2=0,\, \lambda_1=\lambda_2,\, \lambda_6=\lambda_7, \eea that has been shown to constitute a fixed point under the running of RGE up to at least three-loop order.
-A preliminary study of the implications of these relations show that they imply a 2HDM with a softly broken CP symmetry, still different from models with that feature studied before.
+Finally, a set of hitherto unknown relations between 2HDM potential parameters has been found, \bea m_{11}^2+m_{22}^2=0,\, m_{12}^2=0,\, \lambda_1=\lambda_2,\, \lambda_6=\lambda_7, \eea that has been shown to constitute a fixed point under the running of RGE up to at least three-loop order. {A preliminary study of implications of these relations show that they imply a 2HDM possessing a CP symmetry softly broken in a specific manner, i.e. by the condition $\mathrm{Tr} M^2=0$, that makes the model different from any other 2HDMs studied before.}